 It's already starting to look delicious!

-Spread the batter evenly into the prepared cupcake tray.
+Spread the batter evenly into the prepared muffin pan.
 Bake them for sixteen to twenty minutes, depending on your oven.
 Mine were ready in sixteen.
 You absolutely do not want to over-bake them.
 Doing so will cause them to lose their chewy texture and become more cake-like.

 Kirsh, or kirshwasser, is a brandy made from distilled cherries.
 It isn't sweet at all, but has an incredible cherry fragrance and flavour.
 It is the traditional liquor used in black forest cakes.